-Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday Monday
+Coronavirus: Australian PM orders pubs, gyms and casinos closed from midday

 'RIP THE BANDAID OFF'

-The Prime Minister's announcement over school closures prompted plenty of head-scratching as Mr Morrison said children should go to school tomorrow.
+The Prime Minister's announcement over school closures prompted plenty of head-scratching as Morrison said children should go to school tomorrow.

-"Leaders agreed that we cannot see children lose an entire year of their education as a result of school closures caused by COVID-19," he said.
+"Leaders agreed that we cannot see children lose an entire year of their education as a result of school closures caused by Covid-19," he said.

 Many online vented their confusion about closing facilities but leaving schools open which could still see the virus spread.